Need Help?

 Need professional advice for your consent to let with Scottish Widows Bank plc?
 There are various implications when it comes to letting out your property with an existing residential mortgage - you should seek professional assistance.

-There may be various tax and legal (from restrictions on title, lease prohibitions to planning issues) implications when letting out your property.
+There are numerous potential tax and legal (from restrictions on title, lease prohibitions to planning issues) implications when letting out your property.
 You should always seek the advice of a solicitor and accountant before letting out your property.

-Omitting to advise your co-owner of your intention to let could result in them commencing legal proceedings against you.
+Neglecting to inform your co-owner of your intention to let could result in them taking legal action against you.
 Be sure to obtain their consent in writing.